Acoustic equipment being retrieved with VLIZ acoustic team, North Sea, 2024 © John Janssens & Elise Guillaume

 Waves of Resonance, 2025 - ongoing

-Waves of Resonance features marine sounds, including anthropogenic noise, biological and geophonic sounds, recorded in the North Sea and the Arctic.
+Waves of Resonance features marine sounds, including anthropogenic noise, biological and geophonic sounds, from the North Sea and the Arctic.
+Recordings were made using a variety of microphones to reveal multiple acoustic dimensions of marine environments.
 By including sounds that are typically inaudible to human ears, Waves of Resonance aims to stir emotions that strengthen our connection to nature and enact pro-environmental attitudes.
-The project emerged from a scientific collaboration rooted in research on the psychological impact of listening to marine sounds.
-It is developed in partnership with environmental psychologist Marine Severin and acoustic ecologist Clea Parcerisas, in the context of the European Marine Board’s EMBracing the Ocean artist-in-residence program, which is an activity under the UN Decade of Ocean Science for Sustainable Development.

 Elise Guillaume.
 Exhibition view of Par le corps, La Chapelle Jeanne d’Arc (CACIN), 2025. © John Janssens